 Kevin is a United Church minister in Hants County and contributes a regular insider and stock columns, and a weekly look at the human side of business, Quo Vadis.
 He spent 25 years reporting for the Globe & Mail's Report on Business and was the managing editor of allNovaScotia from 2005 - 2011.Back to top.

 Elaine combs over stories with an editor's eye for detail at the end of each day.
 She's also an instructor at the University of King's College School of Journalism.Back to top.

 Brian is highly regarded for his integrity and his ability to analyze how politics integrates with business.
 Flinn, a Halifax native, has been with allNovaScotia since 2008.Back to top.

 Amanda tracks the players in the offshore oil and gas industry.
-The Dartmouth native also reports on the auto, restaurants and aviation industries.
+The Dartmouth native also reports on the auto, transportation and aviation industries.
 She has been reporting at allNovaScotia since 2009.Back to top.